project-hatohol/hatohol/server/README.md

     mysql> GRANT ALL PRIVILEGES ON hatohol.* TO myuser@"192.168.10.50" IDENTIFIED BY 'mypasswd';

-NOTE: If the error of the "ImportError: No module named argparse" occurs Run hatohol-db-initiator (at CentOS 6.5).
+NOTE: If you meet the follogin error, there're two ways to solve it.

+    ImportError: No module named argparse

+This error happens on the system that doesn't have argparse Python package such as default state of CenOS 6.5.

-(1.1.a) One is to use EPEL RPM package.
+(1.1.a) EPEL

     # rpm -ivh http://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm
     # yum install python-argparse

-(1.1.b) The other is to install by easy_install command.
+(1.1.b) easy_install

     # yum install python-setuptools
     # easy_install argparse

+NOTE: If you meet the follogin error, set LD_LIBRARY_PATH like (1.2) or configure /etc/ld.so.conf.

-NOTE: If the error of the "OSError: libhatohol.so: cannot open shared object file: No such file or directory" occurs Run hatohol-db-initiator (at CentOS 6.5).
+    OSError: libhatohol.so: cannot open shared object file: No such file or directory

 (1.2) Please add the LD_LIBRARY_PATH by following commands.

-    $  export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/
+    $  export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

 (2) start hatohol process